gilbertw1/crazy-awesome-scripts/mpwc/README.md

 #### How it works

 `mpwc` uses a config file containing mpw (Master Password) configuration entries to allow a user to select a site and easily generate a password using their Master Password.
 Once the password is created it is then added to the users clipboard.
+A popup notification, optionally containing the generated master password sybols will be displayed as well.

 If run from the command line then `mpwc` uses fzf to match entries, otherwise it uses `rofi` if run non-interactively.
+Additionally, if a clipster daemon is running the password will be automatically removed from the clipboard after 30 seconds.

 #### Configuration